Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-hadamard.rst

 The data types of input ports A and B (inA and inB) are controlled by ``TT_DATA_A`` and ``TT_DATA_B`` respectively.
 Both inputs may take one of the 6 choices: int16, int32, cint16, cint32, float and cfloat.
 It must be kept in mind that depending on the input type combinations, output type will be determined by the IP.
-Please see table :ref:`HADAMARD_output_type`: for allowed input data type combinations and resultant output type.
+Please see table :ref:`DSP_HADAMARD_output_type`: for allowed input data type combinations and resultant output type.
 In addition, the vector size granularity is given for the data type combinations. ``TP_DIM`` should be a multiple of the listed vector size.

-.. _HADAMARD_output_type:
+.. _DSP_HADAMARD_output_type:

 .. table:: Hadamard Supported Combinations of Input/Output data types
    :align: center